Clay-6/Weather/README.md

 ## Building from Source

 Ensure you have the latest stable Rust version installed through [rustup](https://rustup.rs) then `git clone` the repo & `cd` into it.
-Then, run `cargo build` for a degub build, or `cargo build --release` for a release build.
+Then, run `cargo build` for a debug build, or `cargo build --release` for a release build.